Alvor1991/PP3-Python/README.md

 ### Testing User Stories

-* As a user, I want to log my workouts.
+* As a user, I want to understand the main objective of the program clearly to know its purpose.

+   - Details about the purpose of the fitness tracker application are presented in the welcome message, providing an overview of how the application is intended to be used.

-* As a user, I want to view my workout log.
+* As a user, I want to easily understand what input is needed on each step.

+   - Input prompts are displayed in light green text, clearly indicating the required input from the user.

+   - Detailed information is provided alongside the input prompts, explaining the format and type of data expected from the user.

-* As a user, I want to view my progress each month.
+* As a user, I want to receive clear feedback in case I provide the wrong input.

+   - Error messages are prominently displayed in red, clearly indicating when incorrect input is provided.

+   - Error messages explain the issue with the input provided, helping the user understand what went wrong and how to correct it.

 * As a user, I want the workouts and progress to be presented clearly.

-* As a user, I want to understand the main objective of the program clearly to know its purpose.

-* As a user, I want each step to be easy to comprehend, ensuring I provide the correct input without confusion.

-* As a user, I expect clear feedback if I input incorrect data, helping me rectify mistakes efficiently.
+   - Workouts and progress are displayed in a clear and visually appealing manner, utilizing a table format to enhance clarity.

 ### Code Validation

-[PEP8 online check](https://pep8ci.herokuapp.com/#) was used during the development proces to validate the Python code for PEP8 requirements.
+[PEP8 online check](https://pep8ci.herokuapp.com/#) was used during the development process to validate the Python code for PEP8 requirements.

 Here's a summary of the errors: